ozakary/NMR-MatTen/README.md

-# Steps to Generate the NMR-ML Model using MatTen Architecture
+# A Workflow to Generate the NMR-ML Model using MatTen Architecture

 ---
 📄 Author: **Ouail Zakary**